FortiGate

 get router info bgp neighbors x.x.x.x routes <- Routes being injected into our routing table after filtration.

-execute router clear bgp ip IP_ADDRS <- to clear the specific route to IP address
+execute router clear bgp ip IP_ADDRS <- To clear the specific route to the IP address.

 Troubleshooting: